theo-armour/agenda/3-1-heritage/centenary-morgan/plaque/2025-01-18-jm-historic-plaque.md

 ## Draft

-This building, commissioned by the San Francisco Ladies Protection and Relief Society, was designed by Pritzker Prize-winning architect Julia Morgan in 1923.
+This building, commissioned by the San Francisco Ladies Protection and Relief Society, was designed by AIA Gold medal prize-winning architect Julia Morgan in 1923.
 It opened in 1925 to provide for "the care of elderly women and convalescent women and children.”

 Designed in the style of a Tudor Revival mansion, the brick, terracotta and slate exterior is rendered earthquake-resistant by an internal structure constructed with reinforced concrete.